Filmmaking Resources: The ULTIMATE List

 10 Scripts Filmmakers Must Read:

 It’s a great opportunity to gain a window into how a screenplay looks before into is made into a film.
 How does a great film look as a screenplay?
-These can be vital lessons for a filmmaking student.
+These can be vital lessons.

 So from the millions of scripts out there, where to start?
 Well, aside from just making great films, there are some scripts that demonstrate key screenwriting lessons.